ramirezfx/syncgoogledrive/README.md

 `cd /lib/systemd/system-sleep`

-Create the file 99syncdrive.sh with the sync commands by typing (Replace USERNAME with your username and YOURHOMEDIR with the path to your home-directory:
+Create the file 99syncdrive.sh with the sync commands by typing (Replace USERNAME with your username:

 `sudo echo '!/bin/sh' > 99syncdrive.sh`